 Also be attentive to yawning, crossed arms and other body language that is the audience speaking to you that you may have lost rapport.

 Rapport can be further developed by incorporating.
 Sounds, interruptions, everything going on can and should be a part of the story telling.

 If you feel you’re not good at thinking on your feet, then practice in advance the possible scenarios that could take place.
 Have a repertoire of things to say and do for each possible interruption.
 Even anticipate the person in the audience who challenges what you say.

 If you do not have a comeback, then politely say you do not have the answer and ask the person to drop by their contact info and find the answer later.
 In so doing you will garner even more respect and rapport from your audience.

 One study in academia demonstrated that smarter individuals had less confidence in their abilities.
 The less competent individuals were more confident in their abilities.

 So the moral is, the truly smart are smarter than they think, and the less competent are not as smart as they think they are.

 Whether it is humility or being truly smart, not knowing it all is the safe way to go and it will prevent humiliation if you’re wrong.

-A Good Story told with few words illustrating the value of storytelling in marketing.
+A Good Story Example With only a few words, this illustrates the value of storytelling marketing.